Limeloop

-Remedium has developed solid sorbents that can capture carbon dioxide effectively, and economically.
-Remedium’s lab-scale testing showed that its developed sorbents can maintain uptake capacity of 3 times higher than natural sorbents after 100 cycles.
+Remedium has developed a calcium based solid sorbent, Limeloop, that can capture carbon dioxide effectively, and economically.
+Remedium’s lab-scale testing showed that Limeloop can capture 36 times more Co2 over its lifetime than natural sorbent.

 Problem we are solving